 As a productivity coach, this was a rather embarrassing lesson for me to learn.
 Because I thought I was the solution to their productivity goals.

-I thought that if I could just get the business owner to be more productive with their own time, everything else would fall into place.
+I thought if I could just get the business owner to be more productive with their own time, everything else would fall into place.
 They would be so overjoyed with my services that they would recommend me to all their friends.

 Here’s what happened instead.

-They patted me on the head and thanked me for helping them with a few things like optimizing their energy levels and systematizing their to-do list.
+They patted me on the head and thanked me for helping them with a few things like optimizing their energy levels and systematizing their to-do lists.
 Then they gave me an education on next level productivity.
 They redirected my efforts toward helping them with their most important goal: Finding solutions to bottlenecks.

 When I tell you they use “next level thinking,” about productivity, you probably underestimate just how “next level” it really is.
 So let me give you just a small taste of what I’m talking about with a real-life example.